 When I was doing my postgraduate research I was reminded over and over again that the intricate biochemical pathways associated with cancer are regulated not only by food but also by lifestyle.
 I will always try to bring you back to the bigger picture: food, sleep, exercise, oxygen, water, love, fun before focusing on minutiae like supplements and testing.
 I would take this further and say that I believe the more we climb the ladder of fun, love, connection and spirituality, the more our healing potential grows.
 I’m not aligned with any particular religion, and it’s not something I talk about much in clinic, but I’m always open to a conversation about the role of higher consciousness in healing.

 After my diagnosis I realised that it was not just the way I was eating and living, but the way I was spending my time and using my talents that had to change – it was draining the joy out of daily life and sending all the wrong messages to my cells.
-I was helped to find my life purpose in 2003 by my wonderful friend and mentor Neil Crofts.
-We wrote a book together in 2009, based on the concept of Ikigia, and these days I offer a life purpose location service for curious clients.
+I was helped to find my life purpose in 2003 by my wonderful friend and mentor Neil Crofts; we wrote a book together in 2009, based on the concept of Ikigai.
 Finding your life purpose doesn’t necessarily mean a change of career, it’s all about tuning in to your deeper drives and underlying meaning in everything you do.
 People describe it as finally understanding who they are and why they’re here.

 “Don’t ask what the world needs, ask what makes you come alive and go and do that.
 Because what the world needs is people who have come alive.”